shadi-almilhem/portfolio-template/README.md

    - Go to your project on the Vercel dashboard
    - Navigate to Settings > Environment Variables
    - Add the same variables from your `.env.local` file
+   - edit the `siteUrl` in `content.json` to match your Vercel project URL

 ### Deploying with GitHub